cosmos/ibc/spec/app/ics-027-interchain-accounts/README.md

 }
 ```

-**A chain can implement the entire interface, or decide to implement only the sending or recieving parts of the protocol.**
+**A chain can implement the entire interface, or decide to implement only the sending or receiving parts of the protocol.**

 #### Sending Interface
 The `tryRegisterInterchainAccount` method in the `InterchainAccountModule` interface defines the way to request the creation of an interchain account on a remote chain.
 The remote chain creates an interchain account using its own account creation logic.
 Due to the limitation of ordered channels, the recommended way to achieve this when calling `tryRegisterInterchainAccount` is to dynamically bind a new port with the port id set as the address of the owner of the account (if the port is not already bound), invoke `OpenChanInit` via an IBC module which will initiate the handshake process and emit an event signaling to a relayer to generate a new channel between both chains.
 The remote chain can then create the interchain account in the `ChanOpenTry` callback as part of the channel creation handshake process defined in [ics-4](https://github.com/cosmos/ibc/tree/master/spec/core/ics-004-channel-and-packet-semantics).
 Once the `chanOpenAck` callback fires the handshake-originating (sending) chain can assume the account registration is succesful.

 The `tryRunTx` method in the`InterchainAccountModule` interface defines the way to create an outgoing packet for a specific chain type.
-The chain type determines how the IBC account transaction should be constructed and serialised for the recieving chain.
-The sending side should know in advance how the recieving side expects the incoming IBC packet to be structured.
+The chain type determines how the IBC account transaction should be constructed and serialised for the receiving chain.
+The sending side should know in advance how the receiving side expects the incoming IBC packet to be structured.

 #### Recieving Interfacce